 with Dinesh, Elsie, Clodagh, Bryan, Peggy, Kate and Bob– residents who are housed by Hammersmith United Charities:

 The London Festival of Architecture's Where do you think you are? exhibition at St. Paul's Centre in Hammersmith, June 2017

 Critical Care Symposium, Borough Road Gallery London South Bank University, March 2018

-"an opportunity to fuse architectural practice and expression with artistic vision and expression." -Tim Hughes, Chief Executive Director, Hammersmith United Charities
+'an opportunity to fuse architectural practice and expression with artistic vision and expression.'

-From the practical to the expressive, these reflections fill the architectural models that have been built by Levitt Bernstein to reflect the flats at the charity and inform future housing development.
+From the practical to the expressive, the residents' reflections fill the architectural models that have been built by Levitt Bernstein to reflect the flats at the charity and inform future housing development.

 “The images move, coming in and out of focus; a metaphoric reminder that vulnerability does not stick us to permanent powerlessness, nor should it be erased in a narrative of invulnerability” (Chapter 4, p.
 104).

 In the original live installation, dust particles moved in the projection light furthering a metaphor of the move-ability of vulnerability.
 The documentation here maintains a flickering light that points to its original live context, but equally, the artist recognises the gap in translation to an online portfolio.

 Selection of Full Stories